kapteyn-astro/kapteyn/SPHINX/spectralbackground.rst

    v_t = \frac{9007426.97201 - 8981342.29811}{1 - \frac{8981342.29811\times 9007426.97201}{299792458.0^2}} = 26108.1743997\ m/s

-If the FITS header has keywords with the position of the source, the time of observation and the location of the observatory than one can calculate the topocentric correction by hand.
+If the FITS header has keywords with the position of the source, the time of observation and the location of the observatory then one can calculate the topocentric correction by hand.
 This information was needed at the observatory to set a frequency for a given barycentric velocity.
 However many FITS files do not have enough information to calculate the topocentric correction.
 Also it is not needed if one knows the shifted frequencies :math:`\nu_e` and :math:`\nu_b` , then